rbergm/PostBOUND/docs/source/core/optimization.rst

 These are used to restrict the native optimizer, e.g. by providing cardinality estimates for (some of the) relations.
 These estimates would then overwrite the native cardinality estimator.

-See the :class:`MultiStageOptimizationPipeline <postbound.MultiStageOptimizationPipeline>` for a full rundown of all available methods.
+See the :class:`~postbound.MultiStageOptimizationPipeline` for a full rundown of all available methods.
 Essentially, you can provide any combination of join ordering, operator selection and plan parameterization:

-1. The :class:`JoinOrderOptimization <postbound.JoinOrderOptimization>` is responsible for computing the
-   :class:`JoinTree <postbound..optimizerJoinTree>` of the query.
+1. The :class:`~postbound.JoinOrderOptimization` is responsible for computing the :class:`~postbound.optimizer.JoinTree` of the query.
 If this stage is skipped, the native optimizer has to perform its own join ordering.
-2. The :class:`PhysicalOperatorSelection <postbound.PhysicalOperatorSelection>` determines the scan and join operators for each intermediate of the query.
-Those are encoded in the :class:`PhysicalOperatorAssignment <postbound.optimizer.PhysicalOperatorAssignment>`.
+2. The :class:`~postbound.PhysicalOperatorSelection` determines the scan and join operators for each intermediate of the query.
+Those are encoded in the :class:`~postbound.optimizer.PhysicalOperatorAssignment`.
 If this stage is skipped, the native optimizer has to select its own physical operators.
 If the join order stage is skipped, the selected operators will only be used if their corresponding intermediates are actually calculated.
-3. The :class:`PlanParameterization <postbound.PlanParameterization>` allows to generate metadata for the query plan.
+3. The :class:`~postbound.PlanParameterization` allows to generate metadata for the query plan.
    Currently, this includes cardinality estimates and parallel workers.
 How these parameters are used heavily depends on which other stages are used: